MyUHDS is a website designed by University Housing & Dining Services to help you navigate your housing and dining experience at OSU.

 If you are not open to the idea of potentially receiving a new roommate, you will be considered in breach of the housing and dining contract that you signed prior to moving into the room.
 However, if you are interested in potentially buying out the extra space in your room and therefore assuming the room rate of double-as-single please email Housing@oregonstate.edu in order to begin the process.
 The double-as-single room option is not available in all residence halls.

 About 10-15 years ago, all of our residence halls went co-ed.
 However, there are some single-gender wing options.
-The 4th floor west wing of Callahan, the 5th floor east wing of Wilson and the 3rd floor east wing of McNary are currently female only wings.
+The 4th floor west wing of Callahan, the 6th floor east wing of Wilson and the 3rd floor east wing of McNary are currently female only wings.
 In Sackett every wing is single-gender meaning you automatically will be placed near females or males, respectively.
-If you are interested in living in a cooperative house (Oxford, Azalea, Oxford and Avery), it can be helpful to know that the four houses are single gender.
-Dixon, Azalea, and Oxford are women only while Avery is men only.

-Beginning in the Fall of 2012, the entire OSU campus is going smoke free .
-While we do not allow the use of tobacco or alcohol (unless you are 21 or over and keep the substance on your side of the room) inside our residence halls, we do have specific wings that cater to those students who would like to be removed from those substances.
-The 2nd and 3rd floor B wing of Sackett are substance free wings.
+The 6th floor of McNary Hall is Substance Free for 2014-2015.
+Additionally, beginning in the Fall of 2012, the entire OSU campus went smoke free .
+We do not allow the use of tobacco or alcohol (unless you are 21 or over and keep the substance on your side of the room) inside our residence halls.

 If you notice an issue with your room, please submit a maintenance request form.
 This form is available through your MyUHDS.
 One of the maintenance workers will contact you shortly thereafter the request was submitted to discuss the situation further with you.